hning86/azuremlps/README.md

 ```
 This commandlet leverages the config.json file.

-### Manage Web Service
+### Manage Classic Web Service

 #### Get-AmlWebService
 ```
-# Get all Web Services in Workspace
+# Get all classic Web Services in Workspace
 $webServices = Get-AmlWebService
 # Display them in table format
 $webServices | Format-Table Id,Name,EndpointCount
 ```

 ```
-# Get metadata of a specific Web Service with Id stored in $webSvcId
+# Get metadata of a specific classic Web Service with Id stored in $webSvcId
 Get-AmlWebService -WebServiceId $webSvcId
 ```
 This commandlet leverages the config.json file.

 #### New-AmlWebService

-This commandlet deploys a new Web Service with a default endpoint from a Predictive Experiment.
+This commandlet deploys a new classic Web Service with a default endpoint from a Predictive Experiment.

 ```
 # Get the Predictive Experiment metadata
 $exp = (Get-AmlExperiment | where Description -eq 'xyz')[0]
-# Deploy a new Web Service from the Predictive Experiment
+# Deploy a new classic Web Service from the Predictive Experiment
 $webService = New-AmlWebService -PredictiveExperimentId $exp.ExperimentId
-# Display newly created Web Service
+# Display newly created classic Web Service
 $webService
-# Update an existing Web Service from the Predictive Experiment
+# Update an existing classic Web Service from the Predictive Experiment
 $webService = New-AmlWebService -PredictiveExperimentId $exp.ExperimentId -Update
 ```